Skip to main content

 Capital value

 The capital value is the probable price that would be paid for the property at the valuation date.
 It’s the total of the land value and improvements value – the total value of your property.
-It doesn’t include chattels, stock, crops, machinery or trees.
+It doesn’t include chattels.
 Residential values include GST, other property types do not.

 Property improvements

-Between three-yearly revaluations, we send details of all building consents to Quotable Value, so improvements being made can get included in the valuation.
+Between three-yearly revaluations, we send details of all building consents to Quotable Value, so improvements being made are included in the valuation.

 If you've done major work on your home that didn't need consent, for example rebuilding a kitchen, you can contact Quotable Value to include the improvements in the next revaluation.